ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 Once the experiment has completed (i.e., all tasks have "SUCCEEDED" and the end of the ``log.launch_FV3LAM_wflow`` file lists "Workflow status: SUCCESS"), users can compare their forecast results against the forecast results provided in the ``Indy-Severe-Weather`` directory downloaded in :numref:`Section %s <GetSampleData>`.
 This directory contains the forecast output and plots from NOAA developers under the ``postprd`` directory and METplus verification files under the ``metprd`` directory.

-Qualitative Comparision of the Plots
+Qualitative Comparison of the Plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Comparing the plots is relatively straightforward since they are in ``.png`` format, and most computers can render them in their default image viewer. :numref:`Table %s <AvailablePlots>` lists plots that are available every 6 hours of the forecast (where ``hhh`` is replaced by the three-digit forecast hour):